 Core Surgical Training (CST) is a two-year programme undertaken before entering the final stage of training (Specialty Training).
 During this time you will work as a senior house officer (SHO) in approved training hospitals under the supervision of an approved consultant trainer.Read more

 Once you have successfully completed CST, you can commence Specialty Training.
 During the Specialty Training programme you will serve as specialist registrar (SpR) and rotate through a number of 12-month posts in your chosen specialty.
 Choose a specialty below to learn more.

-CST begins with a five-day intense Surgical Bootcamp.
+CST begins with a three-day intensive Surgical Bootcamp with asynchronous and synchronous online sessions.
 You will receive intensive tuition in basic surgical skills and basic management principles for surgical patients.Surgical Bootcamp

 During CST you are expected to take and successfully pass both parts of the Membership exam of the Royal College of Surgeons (MRCS).
 This has to be completed before the specialty selection interview which generally takes place in March of ST2.MRCS exams

 Progression from ST2 to ST3 (Specialist Training) is a competitive process and is based on clearly defined performance metrics during CST and a specialty selection interview.Progression assessment